 Plant carrot seeds directly into loose and well-prepared soil.
 Space them out for even growth, then wait patiently as they begin to sprout!

-Sow carrot seeds directly into the soil.
+- Sow carrot seeds directly into the soil.
 Place them about 0.25 inches deep in loose, well-prepared earth.
-Avoid transplanting carrots since it disturbs their growth.
-Mix the tiny seeds with fine sand to spread them more evenly.
+Avoid transplanting carrots, as it disrupts their growth.

-Cover the planted area with burlap or fabric to retain moisture and block sunlight while they germinate, a process that can take 5–21 days depending on conditions.
-Keep your soil consistently damp during this time for best results!
+- Cover the planted area with burlap or fabric to retain moisture and block sunlight while the seeds germinate, a process that can take 5–21 days, depending on the conditions.

 Seed spacing and depth

-Thin seedlings later to leave 1.5–3 inches between plants.
+- Thin seedlings later to leave 1.5–3 inches between plants.

 Tips for better germination